-Even without a fire, you can make roast chestnuts at home that taste just like the New York ones.
-And the secret is soaking them for two or three hours before roasting.
+Even without a fire, you can make roast chestnuts at home that taste very much like the New York ones.
+And the secret is soaking them for two or three hours before roasting and high heat to char the shell.
 Here’s the process I use:

 - Starting with fresh chestnuts and a very sharp knife, cut a X on the pointed end of each nut—going through the outer and inner skin—and about a quarter of the way down the sides.
 There are chestnut knives available that make the process easier.

 - Soak the chestnuts in a bowl of water for a few hours.
 The soaking helps them steam and makes peeling them easier.

 - Spread them in one layer flat side down on a sheet pan and then into a preheated 450 degree oven.

 - In on layer, spread them flat side down on a sheet pan and into a preheated 450 degree oven.
 Rest for 10 minutes wrapped in a kitchen towel.